-The UN and its humanitarian partners are currently responding to four 'L3' emergencies.
+While responding to many humanitarian crises, the UN and its humanitarian partners are also engaged in responding to three 'L3' emergencies.
 This is the global humanitarian system's classification for the response to the most severe, large-scale humanitarian crises.